-Intermediate Graphic Design
+Graphic Design Principles: Identity

-Intermediate Graphic Design examines the photograph and its use in graphic arts.
-The use of Adobe Photoshop coupled with study in type design and design history are the focuses of the course.
+This intermediate Graphic Design course explores the use of logos, identity, branding, packaging, campaigns and business practices.
 The process of developing design discipline is emphasized while producing portfolio quality projects that reflect a growing understanding of industry standards and practice.
 1:5:3